Course Title: Bachelor of Arts (Honours) in Film & Broadcasting

 - Radio and Online Audio Documentary

-Film & Broadcasting is a well-rounded programme.
+Film & Broadcasting is a well-rounded courses.
 It allowed me to understand both the practical aspects of film production, and the theoretical elements that support it.
 What has been particularly valuable for me is the strong alumni network actively working in the industry both at home and abroad

 What was great about studying Film & Broadcasting was the balance of theory and practice.
 My time at TU Dublin really helped shape the path I wanted to follow… My curiosity in documentary was well nurtured and, with the support of the lecturers, I was able to make my final-year project and go on to win the Next Generation category at the Guth Gafa International Film Festival.